Kevin Kouzmanoff: Amateur career

-In 2003, he attended the University of Nevada-Reno where as a walk-on he hit .361.

 Professional career

 Cleveland Indians

-In the 2003 Major League Baseball draft, the Cleveland Indians selected Kouzmanoff in the 6th round (168th overall).
+The Cleveland Indians selected Kouzmanoff in the sixth round of the 2003 Major League Baseball draft.
 Kouzmanoff made his professional debut later in 2003 with the Mahoning Valley Scrappers, hitting .272 with eight home runs and 33 RBI in 206 at-bats.
 Kouzmanoff also played for the Winchester Royals in Virginia.

 In 2004, Kouzmanoff hit 16 home runs, 87 RBI and a .330 average with the Lake County Captains of the South Atlantic League.
 Bothered by back problems in 2005, he was limited to only 254 at-bats with the Kinston Indians, but still hit .339 with 12 home runs and 58 RBI.

 Starting the 2006 season with Double-A Akron, Kouzmanoff flirted with a .400 average before finishing at .389 and being promoted to the Buffalo Bisons in July.
 He was named the Indians' 2006 Minor League Player of the Year (receiving the "Lou Boudreau Award").

-On September 2, 2006, Kouzmanoff became the 23rd major leaguer to hit a home run on his first Major League pitch, the 12th American Leaguer to do so, and the second of 2006 (along with Adam Wainwright of the St. Louis Cardinals).
-Kouzmanoff hit a grand slam off of then-Texas Ranger Edinson Vólquez on the first pitch he ever saw in the major leagues, the first player in MLB history ever to do so on the first pitch.
-(The first-pitch slam feat was equalled by Boston Red Sox outfielder Daniel Nava on June 12, 2010, at Fenway Park against Philadelphia Phillies pitcher Joe Blanton.)
+On September 2, 2006, Kouzmanoff hit a grand slam off then-Texas Rangers starter Edinson Vólquez on the very first pitch he ever saw in the major leagues, the first player in MLB history ever to do so on the first pitch.
+With this home run, Kouzmanoff became the 23rd major leaguer to hit a home run on his first Major League pitch, the 12th American Leaguer to do so, and the second of 2006 (along with Adam Wainwright of the St. Louis Cardinals).
+The first-pitch grand slam feat was equalled by Boston Red Sox outfielder Daniel Nava on June 12, 2010.

 On November 8, 2006, Kouzmanoff was traded with pitcher Andrew Brown to San Diego in exchange for second baseman Josh Barfield.